mr3543/MedExp/README.md

 ### code overview

 In order to serve recommendations we need to create tfidf vectors for each article in our database.
-When a user requests recommendations we take the articles they've saved to thier library and fit a SVM which uses the tfidf vectors to attempt to classify saved and not-saved articles.
+When a user requests recommendations we take the articles they've saved to their library and fit a SVM which uses the tfidf vectors to classify saved vs not-saved articles.
 We use the scores from this SVM to rank article suggestions.

 To host the site you must have the following dependencies installed: